Instrumental Variable Value Iteration for Causal Offline Reinforcement Learning: Theory

-(i) the estimation error satisfies \# \E \big[\|W_T - W^* \|_F^2\big] \leq \frac{\nu}{\gamma + T}, \# where $\nu = \max \{\gamma\Tilde{P}_0,\,c_4 \muIV^{-4}\muB^{-2.5} \cdot d_x \sigma^2\}$ and $\Tilde{P}_0 = \|W_0 - W^* \|_F\sq + \sqrt{\muB}\cdot \|K_0-K^*(W_0) \|_F\sq$ with $c_4$ being a positive absolute constant; and
+(i) the estimation error satisfies \# \E \big[\|W_T - W^* \|_F^2\big] \leq \frac{\nu}{\gamma + T} \;, \# where $\nu = \max \{\gamma\Tilde{P}_0,\,c_4 \muIV^{-4}\muB^{-2.5} \cdot d_x \sigma^2\}$ and $\Tilde{P}_0 = \|W_0 - W^* \|_F\sq + \sqrt{\muB}\cdot \|K_0-K^*(W_0) \|_F\sq$ with $c_4$ being a positive absolute constant.
+And

-(ii) the planning error satisfies \# \E \big[ \|V_1^* - V_1^{\hat \pi} \| _\infty \big] \leq H \cdot \min \bigg \{ 2H\sigma\inv \sqrt{\frac{\nu}{\gamma + T}},1 \bigg\}. \# The expectation is taken over the data. \end{theorem}
+(ii) the planning error satisfies \# \E \big[ \|V_1^* - V_1^{\hat \pi} \| _\infty \big] \leq H \cdot \min \bigg \{ 2H\sigma\inv \sqrt{\frac{\nu}{\gamma + T}},1 \bigg\} \;. \# The expectation is taken over the data. \end{theorem}

-For an appropriately chosen initial estimates $W_0$ and $K_0$, Theorem~\ref{thm:convergence} shows that the sample complexity needed to recover an $\epsilon$-optimal policy using offline data is of order \$O(\muIV^{-4}\muB^{-2.5}\cdot H^4d_x\epsilon^{-2}),\$ where $\muIV$ characterizes IV strength, i.e., how well the IV is able to explain the behavior policy, $\mu_B$ quantifies the compatibility of the dual feature map and the IV, $H$ is the horizon of the MDP, and $d_x$ is the dimension of states.
+For an appropriately chosen initial estimates $W_0$ and $K_0$, Theorem~\ref{thm:convergence} shows that the sample complexity needed to recover an $\epsilon$-optimal policy using observational data is of order \$O(\muIV^{-4}\muB^{-2.5}\cdot H^4d_x \sigma \sq \epsilon^{-2}) \;,\$ where $\muIV$ characterizes IV strength, i.e., how well the IV is able to explain the behavior policy, $\mu_B$ quantifies the compatibility of the dual feature map and the IV, $H$ is the horizon of the MDP, and $d_x$ is the dimension of states.
 To the best of our knowledge, this is the first sample complexity result for recovering optimal policy using confounded data when a valid IV is present.

-\begin{remark}[(Joint computational and statistical efficiency)] The estimation procedure (phase 1) is readily a scalable algorithm, in contrast to estimators defined as the saddle-point of a finite-sum; see Remark~\ref{rm:savssaa}.
-From an optimization perspective, the saddle-point problem \eqref{eq:theminimax} is a stochastic convex-strongly-concave one, a case rarely investigated in the optimization literature; see Remark~\ref{rm:continue:1overTrate} for a brief review.
-The asymmetric structure in the primal and dual variables demands more detailed analysis of the algorithm in order to achieve a fast $O(1/T)$ rate. \end{remark}
+\begin{remark}[Joint computational and statistical efficiency] The estimation procedure (phase 1) is readily a scalable algorithm, in contrast to estimators defined as the saddle-point of a finite-sum; see Remark~\ref{rm:savssaa}.
+From an optimization perspective, the saddle-point problem \cref{eq:theminimax} is a stochastic convex-strongly-concave one, a case rarely investigated in the optimization literature.
+The asymmetric structure in the primal and dual variables demands more detailed analysis of the algorithm in order to achieve a fast $O(1/T)$ rate.

+We now review literature that studies convex-strongly-concave (CSC) stochastic saddle point problem.
+A slow rate $O(1/\sqrt{T})$ is obvious by the results for general stochastic convex-concave problem \citep{nemirovski2009robust}.
+The work of \cite{chambolle2011first} studies deterministic CSC problem with bilinear coupling and shows a $O(1/T\sq)$ rate. \citet{wang2017exploiting,du2017stochastic, du2019linear} consider CSC problem with finite sum structure and bilinear coupling structure, and shows a linear convergence rate by variance reduction techniques.
+In contrast, our algorithm solves stochastic CSC problem with linear coupling structure with a fast $O(1/T)$ rate without the need of projection.
+Moreover, the assumption of bounded variance of the stochastic gradient does not hold in our case, rendering most existing analysis invalid.